 She had sought help from a string of mental-health professionals—for decades—with her ADHD misdiagnosed as depression and anxiety.
 Again and Again.
 For decades.
+Life only got harder and harder.

 I’ve met many women and men with this experience.
-If you love someone diagnosed and treated for “depression” or “anxiety” who does not seem to get better with treatment, you owe it to that person: Investigate the possibility of ADHD.
+If you love someone diagnosed and treated for “depression” or “anxiety” who does not seem to get better with treatment, you owe it to that person: Suggest the possibility of ADHD.

 ADHD Misdiagnosed as Depression